 Joseph Henry separately discovered the principle of electromagnetic induction but didn’t publish his work.
 He also described an electric motor.

 1832: Using Faraday’s principles, Hippolyte Pixii built the first “dynamo,” an electric generator capable of delivering power for industry.
-Pixxi’s dynamo used a crank to rotate a magnet around a a piece of iron wrapped with wire.
-Because this devise used a coil of wire, it produced spikes of electric current followed by no current.
+Pixi’s dynamo used a crank to rotate a magnet around a piece of iron wrapped with wire.
+Because this device used a coil of wire, it produced spikes of electric current followed by no current.

 1835: Joseph Henry invented the electrical relay, used to send electrical currents long distances.